cloudant-labs/spark-cloudant/README.md

-view||cloudant view w/o the database name. only used for load. index||cloudant search index w/o the database name. only used for load data with less than or equal to 200 results. path||cloudant: as database name if database is not present schemaSampleSize|1| the sample size used to discover the schema for this temp table. -1 scans all documents
+view||cloudant view w/o the database name. only used for load. index||cloudant search index w/o the database name. only used for load data with less than or equal to 200 results. path||cloudant: as database name if database is not present

-Loading data from views is available only for `DefaultSource` provider.
 For fast loading, views are loaded without include_docs.
 Thus, a derived schema will always be: `{id, key, value}`, where `value `can be a compount field.
 An example of loading data from a view:

 ```python
 sqlContext.sql(" CREATE TEMPORARY TABLE flightTable1 USING com.cloudant.spark OPTIONS ( database 'n_flight', view '_design/view/_view/AA0')")